clicon/clixon-docs/standards.rst

 Clixon only stores explicit set default values in datastores, while unset values are populated in memory on retrieval.
 This means that get-config will report all default values, not only those explicitly set.

 `RFC 6243: With-defaults Capability for NETCONF <http://www.rfc-editor.org/rfc/rfc6243.txt>`_ is not implemented.
-Among the modes described in the RFC, Clixon implements "report-all" with-respect to GET and GET-CONFIG operations, but "explicit" with respect to how configurations are saved in datastores.
+Among the modes described in the RFC, Clixon implements "report-all" with-respect to ``get`` and ``get-config`` operations, but "explicit" with respect to how configurations are saved in datastores.

 RESTCONF
 --------